spanndemic/mobilecpptutorials/docs/_posts/2017-09-17-hello-world-app-part-3.md

 ![Android Studio After Gradle]({{ "/assets/images/hello-world-part-3/browser_after_gradle.png" | prepend:site.baseurl }} "Android Studio After Gradle")

-## Build the App
+## Build the Android UI

 Now we can get to coding and implement our C++ library within the Android app.

 Back in Android Studio within our project, let’s edit our MainActivity file.
-It is likely already open, but if not it is usually located at:
+It is likely already open, but if not it is usually located in the project browser at this location:

-**app > java > main > java.com.mycompany.helloworld > MainActivity**
+**app > java > com.mycompany.helloworld**

 Either replace the contents of the file with the code below, or add the highlighted lines: